hafizurcse/TwitterSentimentDemo/TwitterSparkSentiment/README.md

 ## Monitoring the WebUI Topic

-Once the twitter messages have been parsed they will be pushed into a seperate KAFKA TOPIC called "WebUI"
+Once the twitter messages have been parsed they will be pushed into a separate KAFKA TOPIC called "WebUI"

 To create a consumer to monitor the output run the follow command from the Kakfa folder: